Identification of low energy nuclear recoils in a gas TPC with optical readout: Cluster shape observables

 Figure~\ref{fig:clsize} shows the cluster sizes distributions in the longitudinal and transverse directions for different sets of runs.
 Data show an average Gaussian width for the \fe spots $\tsigmag\approx500$\unit{$\mu$m} (dominated by the diffusion in the gas), while it is larger, approximately 625\unit{$\mu$m}, for data with \ambe source.
 The contribution of cosmic rays, present in all the data, is clearly visible in the data without any radioactive source, corresponding to clusters with a length similar to the detector transverse size (22\unit{cm}).

 Other observables are the slimness, $\xi$, and the light density, $\delta$, shown in Fig.~\ref{fig:clshape}.
 The former is a useful handle to reject tracks from cosmic rays, which typically have a slim aspect ratio, \ie, low values of $\xi$, while the clusters from \fe are almost round, with values $0.9\lesssim\xi<1$.
 By construction, $\xi<1$, since the width is computed along the minor axis of the cluster, and for round spots it peaks at around 0.9.
 The apparent threshold effect is purely geometrical, due to the minimal size of the macro-pixel ($4{\times}4$) used at the basic clustering step which can be larger than a round spot from \fe.
 Data with \ambe source, which contains a component of nuclear recoils, show a component of round spots, similar in size to the ones of \fe, and a more elliptical component, with $0.4<\xi<0.8$ values.
+Aside from the slightly different normalization of the cosmic-ray background in the region dominated by these interactions, $0<\xi<0.3$, which is discussed in Sec.~\ref{sec:background}, the shape of the distribution shows some differences.
+This can be attributed to the cases of clusters induced by the radiation from the source which may overlap with a long track from a cosmic ray, changing its shape or, rarely, inducing a track splitting.
+The effect on the following statistical analysis is an underestimation of the signal efficiency, since a loose selection on this variable is used to discard cosmic-rays background.
+Given that the signal concentrates at values of $\xi \approx 0.9$, this effect is assumed to be negligible.

-Finally, the light density, $\delta$, is the variable expected to better discriminate among different candidates: cosmic rays induced background, electron recoils and nuclear recoil candidates.
+Finally, the light density, $\delta$, is the variable expected to better discriminate among different candidates: cosmic-ray-induced background, electron recoils and nuclear recoil candidates.
 This is the variable used in this paper for the final particle identification.
+Due to electron diffusion in gas along the drift path, the measured $\delta$ depends on the $z$ position of the cluster.

+Because the spot size is expected to increase by about a factor 4 from $z$~=0\unit{cm} to $z$~=20\unit{cm} (equation~\ref{eq:diff}), assuming an uniform distribution of clusters within the sensitive volume, size distribution is expected to have a relative standard deviation of about 35\%.
+This spoils the precision in the evaluation of the real $\delta$ both for the signal and for the background cluster resulting in a deterioration of the selection performance.
+Different methods to evaluate the cluster $z$ are under development and will allow a more effective determination of $\delta$.

-The identification results can be improved using additional cluster shape variables, also profiting of their different correlations for signal and background clusters, via a multivariate approach, but here priority is given to the straightforwardness, rather than the ultimate performance.
+Moreover, the identification results can be improved using additional cluster shape variables, also profiting of their different correlations for signal and background clusters, via a multivariate approach, but in this early analysis a simple cut-based approach is chosen, for simplicity.